Move Forward With Confidence With The Help Of A Columbus Divorce Attorney

 How do you file for divorce?

-Before you can file a divorce, there are a few requirements the filing party must satisfy.
+Before you can file for divorce, there are a few requirements the filing party must satisfy.
 The filing party must be an Ohio resident for at least six months while being a resident of the county they are filing in for the last 90 days.

-In addition, there will typically be a filing fee, affidavits, and some other paperwork submitted with the Complaint for Divorce.
+In addition, there will typically be a filing fee, affidavits and some other paperwork submitted with the Complaint for Divorce.
 Each county will have different paperwork and filing fees that they will require to open a case.
 However, upon the filing of the required paperwork with the court, a divorce action has been started.

 What happens after you file for divorce?